Kumenan

 Kumenan (久米南町, Kumenan-chō) is a town located in Kume District, Okayama Prefecture, Japan.As of 31 December 2022, the town had an estimated population of 4,483 in 2192 households and a population density of 57 persons per km^{2}.
 The total area of the town is 78.65 sqkm.
 Kumenan is known as the birthplace of Honen, the founder of the Jodo sect of Buddhism.

 Geography

 Kumenan is located on the Kibi Plateau, in the east-central part of Okayama Prefecture.
-There are few flatlands, and most of the town is mountain, forests and plateaus.
+There are few flatlands, and most of the town is mountains, forests and plateaus.